mariahcoleno/PromptEngineeringStage/PromptEngineering/README.md

 # PromptEngineeringStage
 ### PromptEngineering
-Prompt Engineering with Few-Shot Examples and Validation
+Prompt Chaining and Few-Shot Engineering with Validation

 ### Overview
-This project demonstrates prompt engineering for open-source LLMs (e.g., GPT-2, Phi-2) using:
+This project demonstrates **prompt chaining** for open-source LLMs (e.g., GPT-2, Phi-2).
-- Few-shot prompt tuning (examples with answers)
-- Flexible validation logic
-- Fallback responses for reliability
+It generates a question, then an answer, then a refined answer, with validation and fallback logic at each step, using an advanced instruction-tuned model (`phi-2`).

+Key features:
+- **Prompt chaining**: Multi-step reasoning where each step's output is used as input for the next (question -> answer -> refined answer).
+- **Few-shot prompt tuning**: Prompts include examples with answers to guide the model (when appropriate).
+- **Flexible validation logic**: Automated checks ensure outputs are relevant and high quality.
+- **Fallback responses**: Reliable answers are provided even if the model's output is invalid.
-- Debugging output to observe model behavior
+- **Debugging output**: Observe model behavior and validation at each step.

 ### Requirements
 - Google Colab with GPU runtime (required for performance)